Stammer91/Vaalikone_Group9/Vaalikone_Group9-main/oskari.md

-Implemented Data, Dao, ShowEhdokkaat/Kysymykset aswell as AddEhdokkaat
+Implemented Data, Dao, ShowEhdokkaat/Kysymykset aswell as AddEhdokkaat with some html code and jsp files